A Case Study for Nursing Students! Meet Peter, A Typical Nursing Evolutions Patient

 Are you a nursing student or working to become a nursing student?
-Curious about pediatric critical care?
+Are you curious about pediatric critical care?
 Here is a case study of the type of patient you might serve in the future!
 What kinds of patients do we help?
 Here’s an example!

 Case Study

-Mary is an 11-month-old female patient who came to our services after an 11-month hospitalization.
-She was born 26 weeks premature and had bronchopulmonary dysplasia, severe gastroesophageal reflux, tracheal malacia, and developmental delay.
-Mary requires 16 hours of critical field care daily, seven days a week, with her parents providing care for the remaining hours.
+Peter is an 11-month-old male patient who came to our services after an 11-month hospitalization.
+He was born 26 weeks premature and had bronchopulmonary dysplasia, severe gastroesophageal reflux, tracheal malasia, and developmental delay.
+As a nurse for critical babies, Peter requires 16 hours of critical field care daily, seven days a week, with his parents providing care for the remaining hours.

-She is on a Trilogy ventilator receiving Intermittent Mandatory Ventilation at 25 breaths per minute with a tidal volume of 90ccs.
-When awake, Mary takes additional breaths with a respiratory rate of 27 to 35 breaths per minute but does not take extra breaths while sleeping.
-She receives a set supplemental oxygen dose of 2 liters per minute with a SpO2 range of 95-97%.
+He is on a Trilogy ventilator receiving Intermittent Mandatory Ventilation at 25 breaths per minute with a tidal volume of 90ccs.
+When awake, Peter takes additional breaths with a respiratory rate of 27 to 35 breaths per minute but does not take extra breaths while sleeping.
+He receives a set supplemental oxygen dose of 2 liters per minute with a SpO2 range of 95-97%.

 Airway suctioning is necessary approximately every 10 minutes while awake and every 30 minutes while asleep.
 There are no plans for weaning from mechanical ventilation or decannulating the tracheostomy.
-Mary is on a strict NPO status due to her aspiration risk and severe GERD.
+Peter is on a strict NPO status due to his aspiration risk and severe GERD.

-We’ve shared this snapshot of the comprehensive care and attention we give to every one of our precious patients.
+We’ve shared this snapshot of the comprehensive care and attention we give to every one of our precious patients, including those as a nurse for critical babies.

 Exciting news!
 You have appointments later today with some of the top healthcare specialists in the field, including the Pulmonary, Otolaryngology (ENT), Gastroenterologist (GI), Physical and Occupational Therapists, and Dietitian teams.